-Jason W. Wolff is a Principal in the Southern California office of Fish & Richardson.
-A member of the firm’s Litigation group, Mr. Wolff’s practice emphasizes intellectual property litigation and dispute resolution in areas involving electrical engineering and computer science.
-He previously worked in the patent group at Oracle Corporation and for another national intellectual property law firm, which included a stint in Munich handling European-related patent matters.
+Jason W. Wolff is a principal in the Southern California office of Fish & Richardson P.C.
+A member of the firm’s litigation group, Mr. Wolff’s practice emphasizes intellectual property litigation and dispute resolution in areas involving electrical engineering and computer science.
+He previously worked in the patent group at Oracle Corp. and for another national intellectual property law firm, which included a stint in Munich handling European-related patent matters.

 Mr. Wolff’s litigation practice specializes in database, client-server, network protocols, wireless telecommunications, computer imaging and electronics technology.
-He has appeared in complex, multiparty intellectual property cases in Federal Courts throughout California and in Delaware, Massachusetts, Michigan, Texas, Washington, and Wisconsin.
+He has appeared in complex, multiparty intellectual property cases in U.S. district courts throughout California and in Delaware, Massachusetts, Michigan, Texas, Washington, and Wisconsin.

 InfoGation Corp. v.
 Huawei Technologies Co., Ltd. et al. (S.D.
 Cal.): patent case involving navigation technology